The Junta Method for Hypergraphs and the Erd\H{o}s-Chv\'{a}tal Simplex Conjecture: Introduction and Review

 Our general theorem asserts that the same holds for \emph{any} constant-size forbidden hypergraph $\h$, provided that $k=k(n)$ is `not too large'. \begin{thm} For any fixed hypergraph $\h$, there exist constants $C,j$ such that the following holds.
 Let $n \in \mathbb{N}$ and let $C<k < n/C$.
 Suppose that $\f \subseteq {{[n]}\choose{k}}$ is free of $\h^+$.
 Then there exists an $\h^+$-free junta $\j\subseteq {{\left[n\right]}\choose{k}}$ which depends on at most $j$ coordinates, such that

 \end{thm} In particular, for $k$ sub-linear in $n$ that tends to infinity with $n$, Theorem~\ref{thm:Junta-approx-theorem} implies that the asymptotically largest $\h$-free families are juntas.

-Theorem~\ref{thm:Junta-approx-theorem} may be viewed as a generalization of the classical theorem of Frankl and F\"{u}redi~\cite{frankl1987exact} from 1987 that determines the asymptotic size of the extremal $\h^+$-free families $\f \subseteq {{[n]}\choose{k}}$, for any forbidden hypergraph $\h$ (Theorem~\ref{thm:Frankl-Furedi} below).
-While the result of Frankl and F\"{u}redi holds only for $n$ very large with respect to $k$ (specifically, for $k \leq O(\log \log n)$) and specifies only the asymptotic size of the family, our result holds for all $C < k < n/C$ and specifies the family's approximate structure (see Section~\ref{sec:sub:proof:junta} for a detailed comparison).
+Theorem~\ref{thm:Junta-approx-theorem} may be viewed in light of the classical theorem of Frankl and F\"{u}redi~\cite{frankl1987exact} from 1987 that determines the asymptotic size of the extremal $\h^+$-free families $\f \subseteq {{[n]}\choose{k}}$, for any forbidden hypergraph $\h$ (Theorem~\ref{thm:Frankl-Furedi} below).
+While the result of Frankl and F\"{u}redi holds only for $n$ very large with respect to $k$ (specifically, for $k \leq O(\log \log n)$) and specifies only the asymptotic size of the family, our result holds for $C < k < n/C$ and specifies the family's approximate structure (see Section~\ref{sec:sub:proof:junta} for a detailed comparison).

+A few words regarding the tightness of Theorem~\ref{thm:Junta-approx-theorem} are due.
+For $k=O(\log n)$, the dominant term in the r.h.s.~is $e^{-k/C} \cdot |\j|$.
+This term is sharp, as can be seen in the following example, that concerns the aforementioned `forbidding one intersection' problem.
+Let $\h$ consist of two edges that intersect in a single vertex; thus, an $\h^+$-free hypergraph is a family that does not contain two sets that intersect in a single element.
+Define $\f \subseteq {{[n]}\choose{k}}$ as